qgis/QGIS-Documentation/source/docs/documentation_guidelines/first_contribution.rst

 .. code-block:: bash

-  # change branch e.g. for 2.14 LTR
+  # change branch e.g. for 2.18 LTR
-  $ git checkout manual_en_2.14
+  $ git checkout release_2.18
-  # get "information" from the manual_en_2.14 branch in upstream repository
+  # get "information" from the release_2.18 branch in upstream repository
-  $ git fetch upstream manual_en_2.14
+  $ git fetch upstream release_2.18
-  # merge update from upstream/manual_en_2.14 to the current local branch
+  # merge update from upstream/release_2.18 to the current local branch
-  $ git merge upstream/manual_en_2.14
+  $ git merge upstream/release_2.18
   # update **your** remote repository
-  $ git push origin manual_en_2.14
+  $ git push origin release_2.18

-In this way your local and remote branches for the 2.14 version are up to date with the one of the official upstream repository.
+In this way your local and remote branches for the |CURRENT| version are up to date with the one of the official upstream repository.

 .. _contribute: